LouisCE/fandom-challenge/README.md

 - Category selection with buttons to choose between different fandom quizzes.
 - Viewable rules section that explains how the quiz works.
-- Timed quiz with a 15-second countdown for each question.
+- Timed quiz with a fifteen-second countdown for each question.
 - Multiple-choice questions with four answer options per question.
 - Randomised answer order on every question to prevent memorisation of answer positions.
 - Results are revealed at the end of the quiz, showing the total score.
 - Score tracking displayed at the end of the quiz with custom messages based on performance.
 - Leaderboard system that ranks players by score, with completion time as a tiebreaker.
+- When the user registers their score, it is highlighted in gold allowing them to easily see where they placed.
+- Buttons are hidden at the appropriate times to avoid clutter and prevent user confusion.
 - Ability to restart the quiz and select categories again without refreshing the page.
 - Responsive design ensuring usability on various screen sizes.
 - Timed quiz with a fifteen-second countdown; timer turns red when less than or equal to five seconds.

 ### Existing Features